 Today, 23rd October, is Mole Day – which might put you in mind of small, furry, burrowing animals.
 However, they don’t even seem to have a commemorative day of any kind; we’re actually talking about the mole in chemistry, a concept that makes it easier for us to talk about the amounts of substances involved in chemical reactions.
 This is a fundamental concept and one that all chemists utilise.

 The problem that chemists have with atoms and molecules is that they’re a little on the small side, which makes counting them essentially impossible.
 To put the size of atoms into perspective, if we scaled up the size of a helium atom so it was the size of one of the full stops in this article, scaling up an average gerbil’s size by the same factor would give you one terrifying, Earth-sized gerbil.
 When carrying out chemical reactions, we often want to get some idea of how much of the product we can expect to get from a reaction, but the enormous numbers of atoms or molecules involved in even a small sample would make these calculations incredibly unwieldy.

 This is where the mole comes in.
-It’s defined as the number of atoms (or molecules) present in one mole of a substance: 6.022 x 1023.
+It’s defined as the amount of substance that contains exactly 6.02214076 × 1023 atoms, molecules or ions.
 French scientist Jean Perrin proposed naming this number after Amedeo Avogadro, the Italian scientist widely credited with being the first to realise that the volume of a gas, at a given temperature and pressure, is directly proportional to the number of atoms or molecules, regardless of the gas’s identity.
 Hence, we know 6.022 x 1023 as ‘Avogadro’s number’.